seatonullberg/velvet/book/src/chapter_01/README.md

 Velvet is a molecular dynamics simulator created as an exercise to further my understanding of atomistic simulation techniques.
 This guide is intended to exhibit Velvet's features in the context of the relevant theory.
-To achieve this, each section interweaves three perspectives:
+To achieve this, each section interleaves three perspectives:

 1) Physical and mathematical models or theories used to describe the topic.
 2) Concrete implementations of the concepts taken from source code.